KurtYilmaz/rock-paper-scissors/README.md

 Extra unit testing was done for exposure to Jest.
 [For more information on getting started with Jest, click here.](https://jestjs.io/docs/en/getting-started)

-The following npm modules are required to run the unit tests:
+The following npm modules are required to run the unit tests.
+Install with the following commands.

-- babel, babel-jest
+- npm install --save-dev **jest**

-- jest
+- npm install --save-dev **babel-jest**

-- eslint
+- npm install --save-dev **eslint**